jacksund/simmate/tutorials/02_ Run_a_workflow.md

 # Run a workflow

 In this tutorial, you will use the command line to view all available workflows and their settings.
-You'll then run a workflow and view the results on a local webserver.
+Beginners will also be introduced to remote terminals (SSH) and jobs queue (such as SLURM).

 1. [The quick tutorial](#the-quick-tutorial)
 2. [The full tutorial](#the-full-tutorial)